 - Get creative with your spices.
 There is an entire world to discover and it also helps to cut down on the amount of salt needed for flavor.
 You can start with a basic selection and afterward continue to experiment to create your own combinations of sauces, dressings, and marinades.
 Don’t hold back if you like your dishes spicy!

 - Avoid common errors when making rice.
 If you’ve read our suggestions well you should already know that rice should never be stirred, except when making risottos, that the broth should always be added hot and you should never add pressure by turning up the heat.

 - Learn to manage your time, get organized at home and save time in the kitchen by planning out your menu, shopping, and recipes.
 Make use of your freezer by saving extra food for later, use leftovers or plan to cook all of your meals on the weekend.
 Find a system that works best for you to eat well and keep it interesting.

 - You may consider yourself a modern foodie but there is nothing like a good homecooked meal.
 Learn from people who cook well, like a friend, parent or grandparent and ask them to tell you their secrets.
 Care and love are important for cooking, but the experience is the best teacher.

 Now that you have all of the right information, you should be ready to take on any rice recipe you choose.
 Show off your skills by preparing a paella for your friends, making your workmates jealous with your prepped rice salads or bringing a rice pudding delicacy to your next family get together.
 Always keep our guide close at hand and you will win whenever you are up for the challenge.

-Still have questions?
+Still have questions like how to cook rice in a rice cooker?
 Don’t worry, share it with us – We’re always happy to help!